Plague Inc: Evolved: Gameplay

 The game series has been praised by the Centers for Disease Control and Prevention who said "it uses a non-traditional route to raise public awareness on epidemiology, disease transmission, and diseases/pandemic information.
 The game creates a compelling world that engages the public on serious public health topics".
 The developer of the game was invited to give a talk at the CDC.

 It also includes all of the expansion packs from the original Plague Inc. game.

 Plague Inc: The Cure

-On 28 January 2021 a free DLC (now paid) was released titled Plague Inc: The Cure where the player attempts to eradicate a rapidly spreading plague by creating a cure before they lose all of their "authority" due to too many people getting panicked about disease spread.
+On 28 January 2021 Plague Inc: The Cure a free DLC (now paid) was released wherein the player attempts to eradicate a rapidly spreading plague by creating a cure before they lose all of their "authority" due to too many people getting panicked about disease spread.

 The player can slow the spread of the plague by imposing health guidelines, public awareness schemes and continental lockdowns.

 Development and release

 Plague Inc: Evolved went live on Steam Early Access on 20 February 2014.

 In 2014, the developer used "almost half a million pieces of feedback and feature requests from players" to help him understand what players wanted from the game and said he was "only 50 percent of the way through the original Plague Inc. design document".

 A multiplayer mode, titled "VS. mode" was added to the game on 1 December 2015.
 In this mode, two players compete to spread their own plague across the world, while preventing in-game humans from inventing a cure and trying to eradicate the other player's disease.
 The mode adds new genes, evolution and abilities to the game.

 The 1.0 release took place on 18 February 2016.

 On August 9, 2019, Ndemic Creations released Plague Inc. Evolved for the Nintendo Switch; gameplay is operated through the Switch's Joy-Con, or the touchscreen.